 “The leadership and staff have a realistic, valid, and practical view of poverty.
-For instance, the leadership defines poverty and prosperity as the joint responsibility of societies, institutions and communities, as well as individuals. ”— Mary Jane Collier, Communications professor at University of New Mexico
+For instance, the leadership defines poverty and prosperity as the joint responsibility of societies and communities, as well as individuals. ”— Mary Jane Collier, professor at the University of New Mexico

 Circles USA Leadership Team

 Gena began working for Circles USA in 2006.
-Gena manages general inquiries, materials distribution, contract negotiations, invoicing, and events.
-Gena can be reached at 888-232-9285 or Gena@CirclesUSA.org
+She manages general inquiries, materials distribution, contract negotiations, accounting, and events.
+In addition to fully supporting our national staff, Gena connects our chapters to resources, best practices, and each other to support our thriving network.
+She can be reached at (505) 225-7991 and Gena@CirclesUSA.org

-Courtney manages Circles’ national data system and trains Circles chapters on how to use it.
+Courtney manages Circles USA’s national data system and trains Circles chapters on how to use it.
 She also serves as a graphic designer for Circles USA and creates websites, logos, brochures, manuals, guides, and reports for its chapters.